 On Friday, May 16, 2014, Arnold Schienvold, Ph.D., Past President of the AFCC and a nationally-renowned expert in the topic of high conflict families, will give a full-day lecture entitled, “Difficult Conversations with Difficult People.”

 This event is being co-sponsored by the Columbus Bar Association, and we are applying for CLEs and CEUs.
-Register today using Paypal in the “Join Today” page under the “Join OMA” tab.
+To register by mail, please click here to download and fill out the form.
+To register online with PayPal, please click here.
 Registration prices are as follows:

 Non-OMA Member Non-Attorney